MosesSupposes/Purescript-By-Example/text/chapter6.md

 [1,2,3,4,5,6]
 ```

-The `purescript-prelude` package provides many examples of monoids and semigroups, which we will use in the rest of the book.
+The `prelude` package provides many examples of monoids and semigroups, which we will use in the rest of the book.

 ### Foldable

 If the `Monoid` type class identifies those types which act as the result of a fold, then the `Foldable` type class identifies those type constructors which can be used as the source of a fold.

-The `Foldable` type class is provided in the `purescript-foldable-traversable` package, which also contains instances for some standard containers such as arrays and `Maybe`.
+The `Foldable` type class is provided in the `foldable-traversable` package, which also contains instances for some standard containers such as arrays and `Maybe`.

 The type signatures for the functions belonging to the `Foldable` class are a little more complicated than the ones we've seen so far: